thongtr-dev/related-post-slider-block/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/related-post-slider-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Edit a post and type "/related" to choose the Related Post Slider Block and begin editting.
+3. Edit a post and type '/related' to choose the Related Post Slider Block and begin editting.

 == Frequently Asked Questions ==

 = What are the slide items to be displayed? =

-The slide items are related posts which are in the same categories of the current post.
+The slide items are related posts which are in the same category/categories of the current post.

 = Can I hide the featured image for all slide items? =